Corvimae/Plume/CoreEngine/CoreScript.md

 #### Speed Concerns

 Reflexive calls to IronRuby methods are inherently slow.
+CoreEngine attempts to optimize these calls as much as possible, but it's important to consoldate as much as possible.
 Any supplied method which takes a symbol referring to a method as an argument, such as `draw_on_layer`, will be expensive.